-The Corporation has no material contracts other than its Amended and Restated Credit Agreement entered into by, among others, the Corporation and a group of lenders and the Investor Rights Agreement described in item 7 above.
-Under the Amended and Restated Credit Agreement, the Corporation has increased its credit facility to \$200 million in March 2014.
-This Facility allows Héroux-Devtek to borrow (either in Canadian or US currency equivalent) from a group of banks for working capital, capital expenditures and other general corporate purposes including acquisitions.
-This Facility is secured by all assets of the Corporation, is subject to certain restrictive covenants and corporate guarantees granted by its main subsidiaries (which have also provided security over their assets) and matures on March 16, 2019.
+The Corporation has no material contracts other than its Amended and Restated Credit Agreement entered into by, among others, the Corporation and a group of lenders (described above under the heading "Recent Development") and the Investor Rights Agreement described in item 7 above.
+The Amended and Restated Credit Agreement allows Héroux-Devtek to borrow in any currency authorized by the lenders for working capital, capital expenditures and other general corporate purposes including acquisitions.
+This credit facility is secured by all assets of the Corporation, is subject to certain restrictive covenants and corporate guarantees granted by its main subsidiaries (which have also provided security over their assets) and matures on May 24, 2022.